CycloneDX/cyclonedx-python/docs/usage.rst

       Flags to determine how this tool obtains it's input

       -i FILE_PATH, --in-file FILE_PATH
-                            File to read input from, or STDIN if not specified
+                            File to read input from.
+Use "-" to read from STDIN.
+      --env ENVIRONMENT_PATH
+                            Path to a directory where packages are installed.

     SBOM Output Configuration:
       Choose the output format and schema version